 One of the most common sources of confusion surrounds the difference between mortgage pre-qualification, pre-approval and rate holds.
 Here’s everything you need to know about each.

 What is a mortgage pre-qualification?

-Pre-qualification doesn’t take into account your credit card rating or give you an in-depth analysis of your affordability.
+Pre-qualification doesn’t take into account your credit rating or give you an in-depth analysis of your affordability.
 However, pre-qualification does give you the opportunity to talk to your lender about any specific needs or goals that you may have.
 You can also get a better understanding of what mortgage rates and options might be suited to you.
 Pre-qualification can give you an estimate of the mortgage amount for which you can expect to get approved.

 What is a mortgage pre-approval?

 A mortgage pre-approval is a more thorough investigation of your financial situation.
 It will provide you, the homebuyer, with information regarding the value of the home that you can afford based on your income and savings, as well as the mortgage payments pertaining to a range of purchase prices.
-Specific documentation (including an official mortgage application) needs to be gathered and presented to the lender, who will then assess your situation (including current credit rating) and confirm that you meet all the requirements.
+Specific documentation (including an official mortgage application) needs to be gathered and presented to the lender, which will then assess your situation (including current credit rating) and confirm that you meet all the requirements.

 After the pre-approval process, you’ll receive a conditional commitment in writing for a specified loan amount.
 This allows you to look for a home at or below that price level.
-This is an advantage when trying to purchase property as the person selling will know that you have been approved for an actual mortgage.
+This is an advantage when trying to purchase property, as the person selling will know that you have been approved for an actual mortgage.
 This can be very helpful in a competitive market.
 For these reasons, it is to your benefit to receive a mortgage pre-approval.

 What is a mortgage rate hold?